 Once your listing hits the market, prepare for a flurry of interest from potential buyers and their agents.
 This excitement may translate into calls, texts, and emails, setting the stage for the next crucial phase: home showings and offer negotiations.

 As requests to view your home roll in, a practical approach is to schedule multiple showings in a single day, closely timed.
-This tactic maximizes viewing opportunities and minimizes disruption to your daily life, making it more convenient for you, your family, and pets to step away from the home.
+This tactic maximizes viewing opportunities and minimizes disruption to your daily life, making it more convenient for you, your family, and your pets to step away from the home.

 Handling offers with ease.
 When offers start to arrive, usually communicated by the buyer's agent, they will outline the purchase terms.
 These terms include the offered price, desired closing date, which items remain with the property, and conditions related to inspections and appraisals.